Our approach is interdisciplinary and emphasizes the collaborative nature of students, across academic disciplines.

 The IMPACT program, currently in the planning stage, focuses on fostering ethical entrepreneurial thinking and action and will be where innovative and interdisciplinary curricular offerings are developed.
 What differentiates the IMPACT program is its emphasis on everyone’s responsibility to “pay it forward” and to support the people and communities that enabled their success.
 IMPACT will help students to develop skills they need to be ethically responsible leaders who demonstrate that one can be economically successful while adhering to a strong moral code of conduct.

-In addition to our INSPIRE Series and ImagineU Programming, we offer a curricular component, IMPACT, which launched in Spring 2016.
+In addition to our INSPIRE Series and ImagineU Programming, we offer a curricular component, IMPACT.

 The Faculty Innovators program, was established to facilitate entrepreneurial thinking through the disciplines.
 See course offerings listed below.